ansoniikun/Custom-Bash-prompt/README.md

 step 1: Open Git bash and type "nano ~/.bash_profile" without the quotation marks ofcourse

-step 2: Open the attached text folder named "customBashPrompt", select all of its contents and copy them to your clipboard.
+step 2: View the code or Open the attached text folder named "customBashPrompt.txt", select all of its contents and copy them to your clipboard.

 step 3: Paste the contents that were copied to your clipboard into your bash profile.
 Make sure there are no preinstalled configurations that clash with the contents.